-as an artist, scholar, and human i cannot work among the peoples of the world as a distanced observer, blind to the daily inequities and suffering which infect most of our planet. i cannot gather information, record melodies, transcribe rhythms, and learn dance movements without seeing the villagers’ hunger, illness, and lack of clothing and shelter. i cannot return home to perform and contribute books and recordings as if all is well, pretending, covering the underlying reality, the paradox of ancient, powerful, spiritual music born from constant pain and struggle for survival. i cannot have a worldwide website and ignore the people who give us music and dance.
+as an artist, scholar, and human i cannot work among the peoples of the world as a distanced observer, blind to the daily inequities and suffering that infect most of our planet. i cannot gather information, record melodies, transcribe rhythms, and learn dance movements without seeing the villagers’ hunger, illness, and lack of clothing and shelter. i cannot return home to perform and contribute books and recordings as if all is well, pretending, covering the underlying reality: the paradox of ancient, powerful, spiritual music born from constant pain and struggle for survival. i cannot have a worldwide website and ignore the people who give us music and dance.

-the clear cutting of forests and mining at the stroke of a lobbyist’s pen; the pollution of our air, water, land, bodies, minds, and spirits to maximize profit margins; the demonization of immigrants; the denial of health care, education, and opportunities to the world’s masses while the few enjoy privilege, at a time when elderly people are thrown into nursing homes; militarization, violence, and obsession with guns are rampant, and worth is judged by material possessions; the control of discourse by co-opted corporate educational, government, and media institutions; and the colonial penetration into the so-called ‘third world’ by multinational corporations, extracting resources, people, and wealth with the same results as slave ships; these are all genocide against people and the world which must be confronted and stopped if we are to survive.
+the clear cutting of forests and mining at the stroke of a lobbyist’s pen; the pollution of our air, water, land, bodies, minds, and spirits to maximize profit margins; the demonization of immigrants; the denial of health care, education, and opportunities to the world’s masses while the few enjoy privilege, at a time when elderly people are thrown into nursing homes; militarization, violence, and obsession with guns are rampant, and worth is judged by material possessions; the control of discourse by co-opted corporate educational, government, and media institutions; and the colonial penetration into the so-called ‘third world’ by multinational corporations and techno-centric stealth, extracting resources, people, and wealth with the same results as slave ships; these are all genocide against people and the world which must be confronted and stopped if we are to survive.

-i advocate for a self-sustaining use of the world’s resources, with renewable energy, such as that from solar, wind, and geothermal sources. a society that values nature and its healing powers, whether in forests, plains, meadows, mountains, oceans, or parks.
+i advocate for a self-sustaining use of the world’s resources, with renewable energy, such as that from solar, wind, and geothermal sources. a society that values nature and its healing powers, whether in forests, plains, meadows, mountains, deserts, oceans, or parks.

 i am an egalitarian. i believe in the equality of all peoples and value of all cultures and their artistic expression. political equality means nothing without economic, social, and cultural equality. in my view, self-interest and greed is not a valid motivation for work or activity. part of the necessary change is in consciousness: from acting for profit, other material reward, or ego to doing meaningful things for their own sake or for the sake of others. property necessary for survival and lifework is at most a temporary custodianship, as many native americans believe. excess property and control is theft.

-academic, social, economic, political, or personal hierarchies are betrayals of human social justice and equality. the world has historically functioned as a grand plantation with a minority of wealthy and powerful people committing daily direct and indirect murder against the masses. this old-new world order should be replaced with a radical redistribution of wealth and fundamental global systemic change, so that people may eat, be clothed, sheltered, and live in a dignified way in their communities, able to pursue their humanity and spirituality.
+academic, social, economic, political, or personal hierarchies are betrayals of human social justice and equality. the world has historically functioned as a grand plantation with a minority of wealthy and powerful people committing daily direct and indirect murder against the masses. this old-new world order should be replaced with a radical redistribution of wealth and fundamental global systemic change, so that people may work meaningfully, eat, be clothed, sheltered, have education, and live in a dignified way in their communities, able to pursue their humanity and spirituality.

 to these ends i have dedicated my life and music, and my colleagues, musical and social, share this outlook.